williamtong/TILDA_defect_classification/README.md

 <h3>ISSUES AND HOW THEY WERE ADDRESSED</h3>

 **Kernel size**: Small kernels make the model train faster and can allow for more numerous kernels to be applied, whereas large kernels may capture correlations between features that are farther apart.
-I decided to employ only two sizes of 4x4 and 8x8 because 16x16 is already the half size of the output of the penultimate convolution block (Quick experiments, not shown here, confirmed it performed worse than the 4x4 and 8x8 kernels).
+I decided to employ only kernel sizes of 3x3, 5x5, 7x7, 9x9 because anything larger will be more than the half size of the output of the penultimate convolution block (Quick experiments, not shown here, indeed confirmed that the performance worsens as the kernel size gets bigger).

 **Monochromicity**: The as-downloaded images contain the full complement of the 3 RGB colors, all having the same values.
 I reduced the dimensions from 64x64x3 to 64x64x1.
 However, this is tricky as some libraries automatically rescale the images, which is not desirable.
 At the end, I wrote my own function to perform this task.

 **Dataset imbalance**: Each class is weighted by the inverse of its relative population during training.
 However, this is not sufficient.
-The problem is during _stochastic gradient descent_, the population of the minority class in each mini batch becomes so small that there are great variations from one mini batch to the next.
+The problem is during _stochastic gradient descent_, the population of the minority class in each mini batch becomes so small that there are great variations of class populations from one mini batch to the next.
 For example, the _hole_ class has only 337 images.
 The test set has 0.1 of the population (34 images).
 If we have 32 minibatches, we will end up with only 2 _holes_ class images for each mini batch.
 The solution is we upsample/downsample each class to a reasonable number.
 In the defect detection model, we downsample the _Good_ class to ~5120 samples, and upsample each of the defect classes to ~1240 samples (summing to ~5120 samples).
 This way, the sample sizes are balanced, and each minibatch has a good distribution of each population.

 **Data augmentation**: It is a technique that involves generating additional images by modifying an original image, such as by flipping, rotating, reflecting, or changing the brightness and contrast of the image.
 Its use is widespread general image classification.
 However, in this case, I experimented with it and found the results to be markedly _worse_ than just simple upsampling.
 Therefore I did not employ this technique in this work.

 **Maximizing Contrast**: This is one sub-example of **data augmentation** and may shed light into why data augmentation does not work in this use case.
 I performed a quick experiment in which I rescaled the pixel intensity to 0 ≤ i ≤ 1 instead of just dividing by 255, the performance became worse.
 I believe that is because the absolute intensity contains information about an object or feature’s height or depth which would be distorted or lost when the scales are changed.
-By the same token you would not apply image rotation to an auto-driving use case, since cars are never upside down, or image reflection to facial recognition since there is a difference between one’s regular and reflected image (e.g. hair partition).

 <h2>RESULTS</h2>
 <h3>Defect DETECTION (Screen for defects, regardless of defect class)</h3>